If you’re looking for a high standard of living in Canada and you enjoy the Great Outdoors, you may want to consider Alberta immigration!

 Alberta has a population of 4.4 million (2021) and its two largest cities are Calgary (metro population 1.58 million) and the provincial capital Edmonton (metro population 1.49 million).
-If you like NHL hockey, you may be happy to learn that both of these cities have top-notch hockey teams (the Edmonton Oilers and Calgary Flames).
+If you like NHL hockey, you may be happy to learn that both of these cities in Alberta have top-notch hockey teams (the Edmonton Oilers and Calgary Flames).

 One reason many foreign nationals choose Alberta immigration is the tranquility of its gorgeous natural landscape – particularly its national parks.
 Alberta is home to five of Canada’s 41 national parks: Banff (the first national park established in Canada and the world’s third national park), Elk Island, Jasper, Waterton Lakes, and Wood Buffalo.
 Three of these Canadian national parks are UNESCO World Heritage Sites (Banff, Jasper, and Wood Buffalo).

-If you decide on Alberta immigration, you’ll have many opportunities to go mountain biking, hiking, backpacking, boating, waterskiing, horseback riding or simply enjoy a peaceful picnic on a nice day in any number of scenic settings in this amazing province!
-Alberta is also a great place to participate in winter sports, such as snow skiing, snow boarding, ice hockey and riding snowmobiles.
+If you decide on Alberta immigration, you’ll have many opportunities to go mountain biking, hiking, camping, backpacking, boating, waterskiing, horseback riding or simply enjoy a peaceful picnic on a nice day in any number of scenic settings in this amazing province.
+Alberta is also a great place to participate in winter sports, such as snow skiing, snowboarding, ice hockey and riding snowmobiles.

-Another key reason to consider Alberta immigration is that it offers its residents a high standard of living.
+Another key reason to consider Alberta immigration is that it offers its residents a high standard of living in Canada.

-Calgary, for instance, received the honor of being tied with Adelaide, Australia, as the fifth “Most Livable City” in the world, according to the EIU annual survey of 140 cities around the globe (August 2013).
-These cities were assessed according to 30 factors grouped into five major categories: stability, infrastructure, healthcare, education, environment and culture, with the overall scores ranging from 0 to100 (with 100 being a perfect score).
-Calgary received an impressive overall “livability” score of 96.6 out of 100.
+Calgary, for instance, received the honor of being ranked as the 3rd “Most Livable City” in the world (tied with Zurich, Switzerland), according to the EIU annual survey of 173 cities around the globe (June 2022).
+These cities were assessed according to 30 factors grouped into five major categories: stability, infrastructure, healthcare, education, environment and culture, with the overall scores ranging from 0 to 100 (with 100 being a perfect score).
+Calgary received an impressive overall “livability” score of 96.3 out of 100.
 Prior to this, Calgary had been included in the world’s top 10 most livable cities for several years in a row.

-Thus, if your Canadian immigration dream comes true and you are issued a Permanent Resident Visa for Canada, you might seriously think about moving to Calgary, Alberta – one of the planet’s top places to live, work and study, with much to see and do!
+Thus, if your Canadian immigration dream comes true and you are issued a Permanent Resident Visa for Canada, you might seriously think about moving to Calgary, Alberta – one of the planet’s top places to live!

-For example, if you want to experience a taste of the “wild west,” you can look forward to the world-famous 10-day Calgary Stampede (rodeo) held each year.
+If you want to experience a taste of the “wild west,” you can look forward to the world-famous 10-day Calgary Stampede (rodeo) held each summer.
 There are also several beautiful, relaxing and interesting outdoor venues to enjoy in Calgary, including the Calgary Zoo (which also has botanical gardens and a prehistoric park on the grounds); the Bow River (which flows through the middle of Calgary and has scenic parks and walking paths along its course); Heritage Park; Fish Creek Provincial Park; Prince’s Island Park; Bowness Park; the Inglewood Bird Sanctuary; and golfing at the D’Arcy Ranch Golf Club.
 A scenic 90-minute drive from Calgary is beautiful Banff National Park and spectacular Lake Louise.

-Speaking of shopping, the three-story West Edmonton Mall in Alberta’s capital city of Edmonton is the largest indoor mall not only in Canada, but in all of North America (and was the largest indoor mall in the world until 2004)!
-It also has several hundred stores (around 800!), the Ice Palace ice rink, several restaurants, as well as the Galaxyland amusement park (which includes an indoor roller coaster) and World Waterpark – the largest indoor water park on Earth!
+Speaking of shopping, the three-story West Edmonton Mall in Alberta’s capital city of Edmonton is the largest indoor mall not only in Canada, but in all of North America (and it was the largest indoor mall in the world until 2004).
+It has around 800 stores, the Ice Palace ice rink, several restaurants, as well as the Galaxyland amusement park (which includes an indoor roller coaster) and World Waterpark – the largest indoor water park on Earth!
 Each year, some 28 million people visit the West Edmonton Mall, which also employs around 23,000 people!

 Edmonton is also a prime destination for Alberta immigration.
-Nicknamed the “Festival City” because of the several interesting festivals held in the city each year, in addition to having the largest indoor mall in North America, Edmonton also boasts North America’s largest urban parkland area (the North Saskatchewan River Valley Park System), which is 22 times bigger than Central Park in New York City!
+Nicknamed the “Festival City” because of the several interesting festivals held in the city each year, Edmonton also boasts North America’s largest urban parkland area (the North Saskatchewan River Valley Park System), which is 22 times bigger than Central Park in New York City!
 It stretches 48 kilometers through Edmonton, has several parks (including the must-see Fort Edmonton Park), 11 lakes, three golf courses, bicycle and walking trails, the Edmonton Valley Zoo, and places to go camping.
-This huge “Ribbon of Green” and the West Edmonton Mall provide endless hours of pleasurable and interesting activities to enjoy for those who have made Alberta immigration and settled in Edmonton.
+This huge “Ribbon of Green” and the West Edmonton Mall provide endless hours of pleasurable and interesting activities to enjoy for those who have chosen Alberta immigration and settled in Edmonton.